appbricks/Mobile_App_Template/README.md

 # Mobile Application Template

-This React-Native application implements a skeleton application using a pluggable authentication capability and a navigation framework.
+This React-Native application implements a skeleton application using a pluggable authentication capability and a navigation structure.
 The provided authentication plugin is for AWS cognito.

 ## AWS Cognito User Pool Configuration